Mystery Ingredients, Customs Delays: The Risks of Buying Naltrexone Online Without a Prescription

 Table of Contents

-Pharmaceuticals like naltrexone, and other anti-alcoholism drugs, aren’t always easy to access in the United States.
-Why?
-One reason is that many doctors are simply unaware of the benefits of naltrexone, and other medications for treating alcohol use disorder (AUD).
-This means that some patients may be denied a prescription for these potentially life-saving medications.
-As a result, they may turn to ordering them online from foreign countries.
+Unfortunately, pharmaceuticals like naltrexone, and other anti-alcoholism drugs, aren’t always easy to access in the United States.
+One reason for this is that many doctors are simply unaware of the benefits of naltrexone, and other medications for treating alcohol use disorder (AUD).

 If you don’t buy your drugs from a reputable provider, you have no way of knowing what’s in that bottle.
 Many rogue pharmacies around the world operate under questionable conditions, standards, and circumstances.
 Their products may contain too much or too little of the active ingredients, or they may contain extra “mystery ingredients” that could damage your health (including, believe it or not, rat poison).